ShahSau/bling/README.md

 - Do you have any feedback regarding this coding challenge? <br />
 The first line of the User Story regarding registration is somewhat unclear.
 It mentions registering without a password, but later specifies that changing the password requires SMS verification.
 Providing more detailed instructions would help improve clarity.

+For reset password, I considered two senarios. one is changing password after logging in and another is changing password when user forgets the current password and unable to login.

 <p align="center">
     <h1 align="center">BLING Task</h1>
 </p>